jensen-frontend-2024/2025-02-03-intro-to-react/README.md

 ### Introduction to JSX

+TBD

 [Back to top](#2025-03-02---intro-till-react)

 ---

 ### Building the First Application

+In the test folder in this repo, you can find the application we built with React.
+There we introduce how to create components, import/export syntax, import styling and general project structure.

 [Back to top](#2025-03-02---intro-till-react)

 ---

 ### Debugging Basics

+TBD

 [Back to top](#2025-03-02---intro-till-react)